netlabs-UG/zanjtech-embedded-training/resources.md

 - [Stuff Made Here](https://www.youtube.com/channel/UCj1VqrHhDte54oLgPG4xpuQ) - For engineering development process videos.
 He also has a second channel called *Stuff Made Here 2* where he does some teardown of the Form 4 3D printer.
 Very good to see how they explain the choices made.
 He's a mechanical design engineer.
 - [Digikey](https://www.youtube.com/channel/UCclJCqMDAkyVGsm5oFOTXIQ) - For **electronics** next-step intro videos.
 Especially Shawn Hymel's series.
 Check his series on KiCad, and Yocto(if/when you get there).
 - [Real Engineering](https://www.youtube.com/channel/UCR1IuLEqb6UEA_zQ81kwXfg) - For auto engineering and design choices and thinking in military and general engineering.
+- [EEVBlog](https://www.youtube.com/@EEVblog) - Electronics engineering blog made by a guy with a lot of real world experience, delivering content that directly fills the gap unfilled by the transition from theory to **professional**(beyond just practice).

 ### Social Groups and Channels
 *Discord:*